caprenter/bingley-music-town/README.md

 In practice we use:

     bundle exec jekyll pagemaster venues
+    ## OR with docker:
+    docker exec -it jekyll /bin/bash -c 'bundle exec jekyll pagemaster venues'

 This command will generate markdown for views for each item in the collection under ./_{collection name}